-1. Mandatory reporters are not civilly or criminally liable for filing in good faith, a required or authorized report of known or suspected child abuse or neglect, or for participating in related judicial proceedings.

-- 2. A mandatory reporter who fails or refuses to report an instance of child abuse or neglect, and knew or should have known that the circumstances gave rise to the need for a report, is guilty of a misdemeanor.
-The mandated reporter may also be held civilly liable for damages for any injury to the child after a failure to report. - 3.
+- 1. Mandatory reporters are not civilly or criminally liable for filing in good faith, a required or authorized report of known or suspected child abuse or neglect, or for participating in related investigative or judicial proceedings. - 2.
+A mandatory reporter who fails or refuses to report an instance of child abuse or neglect and knew or should have known that the circumstances gave rise to the need for a report, is guilty of a misdemeanor. - 3.
 When two or more mandatory reporters have reasonable cause to suspect child abuse or neglect, and when there is agreement among them, the report may be made by any one of them who is selected by mutual agreement, and a single report may be made and signed by the person selected.
-However, if any person who knows or should know that the person designated to report failed to do so, that person then has a duty to make the report.
-The person who is not designated to file the report should be aware failure to file the report by the designated party could result in possible criminal or civil damages against both parties, for this reason both parties should work together and hold one another accountable to assure a report is filed in a legal and timely manner.
-When ambiguity or uncertainty exists both parties should file their own reports to appropriate agencies. - 4.
+However, if any person who knows or should know that the person designated to report failed to do so, that person then has a duty to make the report. - 4.
 The duty to report child abuse and neglect is an individual duty and no supervisor or administrator may impede or inhibit such reporting duties.
-Furthermore, no person making such a good faith report shall be subject to any sanction.
+Furthermore, no person making a good faith report shall be subject to any sanction.